A guide to help you have the best one day in Granada

 Monday to Sunday 1:30 PM – 4:30 PM and 7:00 PM – 11:00 PM

-We will start in Lower Albaicín, only five minutes from the cathedral in Plaza Nueva next to Santa Ana, which contains the Royal Chancery Building belonging to King Phillip II.
+We will start in Lower Albaicín, only five minutes from the cathedral in Plaza Nueva, next to Santa Ana.
+The cathedral contains the Royal Chancery Building, which belongs to King Phillip II.

-Stop to admire the Fountain of the Bull – Pilar Del Toro, the last noted work of Diego de Siloe, a local artist of great repute.
+Stop to admire the Fountain of the Bull—Pilar Del Toro, the last notable work of Diego de Siloe, a local artist of great repute.

-We are now moving through to the Casa de la Pisa, where St. John the Baptist died – or so legend has it.
+We are now moving on to the San Juan De Dios Museum, where St. John of God died—or so legend has it.

-Moving down the Carrera Del Darro, we can walk along the River Darro in the shadow of the Alhambra Palace until we reach the Mirador de San Nicolas.
+Moving down the Carrera Del Darro, we can walk along the River Darro in the shadow of the Alhambra Palace.

 Cross the bridge to the Bano del Nogal if you have time pop in, one of the few historic baths that have survived since the 11th century.